University of Maryland, College Park, Nutrition and Food Science Department, Dietetic Internship Mission Statement.

 - 100% of interns will complete information specialist training during primary technology rotation at "meets" or "exceeds" expectations.

-- 100% of intern professional portfolios (personal websites) will "meet" and/or "exceeds" expectations.
+- 100% of intern professional portfolios will "meets" or "exceeds" expectations.

 - 90% of employers of graduates will report interns have above average information technology skills.